NMichas/camunda-amqp-microservices/README.md

 # Camnuda, AMQP, and Spring Boot microservices approach
 This is a quick PoC demonstrating how to implement a microservices architecture in which business logic is driven by a BPM engine.
 (Micro)services are created in a Spring Boot app (bundled together for convenience) and communicate with AMQP.

-RabbitMQ has been used and as the AMQP broker and Camunda BPM as the workflow engine.
+RabbitMQ has been used as the AMQP broker and Camunda BPM as the workflow engine.

 ## Architecture
 The different modules of this PoC implement the following architecture: